reecewbourgeois/cmps401-portfolio-project/README.md

 Clone the repository.

-In the project directory, run:
+Then, in the project directory, run:

 ### `npm install`